LeandroSWR/InterviewTask/README.md

 interactions, so that's what I did, just start with a basic white cube and make it move and be able to "interact" with other cubes.
-For the interaction I wanted to make it a bit more complex by checking for the closest interactable object in cases where the player might be in range of 2 interactables simultaneously.
+For the interaction I wanted to make it a bit more complex by checking for the closest interactable object in cases where the player might be in range of 2 interactables simultaneously I also decided to create a separate interface IInteractable to be able to handle multiple different interactables if I need to do so later.
+I originally wanted a prefab of a canvas where some text about how to interact and what that interaction was, that I could spawn in and destroy when not needed but thinking more about this I decided to have the player keep that canvas to him self and enable it / edit it's text when needed so we don't spam the garbage collector.

 ## High Level Checklist